miaulightouch/vue-term/README.md

 ### Events

-`update:title` is emitted when title is changed.
+`update-title` is emitted when title is changed.

 `blur` and `focus` event are emitted when corresponding event is occurred.